-What Kind of ROI Should You Expect From Centenary College of New Jersey?
+What Kind of ROI Should You Expect From Centenary ?

-Compare and review the expected return on investment on your Centenary College degree, below.
+Compare and review the expected return on investment on your Centenary University degree, below.

-Use the estimated return on investment for Centenary College of New Jersey below to decide if attending Centenary College is a smart financial decision for you.
+Use the estimated return on investment for Centenary below to decide if attending Centenary University is a smart financial decision for you.

-Break Even In 3.5 Years at Centenary College
+Break Even In 3.2 Years at Centenary University

 - Be Wary of Excess Debt: According to the U.S. Department of Education.
 In 2012, the nationwide average salary for young adults with a bachelor's degree was about $47,000, while only $30,000 for those with a high school diploma.

 - The "break even" calculation above does not include interest on student loans.
 How will your debt level affect your ROI?